 Using strain echocardiography, our study ventured into the understudied field of LA function post-PVI in Mexican patients with AF.
 These findings, particularly the significant improvement in specific echocardiographic parameters, underscore PVI's potential in rhythm restoration and reverting some of the atrial mechanical dysfunctions associated with AF.
-On the other hand, it also highlights utility the potential of strain echocardiography in characterizing AF.
-However, the endeavor to fully comprehend this complex interplay is ongoing.
+On the other hand, it also highlights utility of strain the potential echocardiography in characterizing AF. endeavor However, the to fully comprehend this complex interplay is ongoing.
 With the insights gleaned and acknowledging the study's limitations, we can direct future research to refine our understanding further and, ultimately, patient care in the context of AF.